• Skip to primary navigation

 Step 2: Place Eggs in Boiling Water, Not Cold Water

-pulling egg out of boiling water with slotted spoon
+Lowering egg into boiling water with a slotted spoon.

 Experiment: Starting an egg in cold water and bringing it to a boil vs. boiling the water and then adding the eggs